That's Amorte: Reception

 The episode's premiere on Adult Swim was watched by 0.44 million viewers.

 In a four-star review for Starburst, Anthony Oleszkiewicz said it was significantly better than the season's first three episodes.
 Oleszkiewicz praised its characterization, including Morty's anxiety and Rick's knowledge of his moral outrage.
 However, he believed the message of "individualistic rebellion against unfair systems" had been conveyed better in previous episodes, such as "Final DeSmithation" or "The Ricklantis Mixup".

 Colliders Nischal Niraula lauded the montage as the most successful in the program because it authentically depicts the "turbulent trajectory of an ordinary life".
 Lex Briscuso of IGN praised the choreography of the montage, including the cover of "Live Forever" by Oasis, saying that the show uses "realistic and moving emotionality" sparingly and effectively.

-The Amazing Kreskin, best known for his frequent appearances on The Tonight Show with Johnny Carson, had record a video of himself discussing the episode in which he makes the claim that the episode has led to a significant drop in people buying spaghetti.
+The Amazing Kreskin, best known for his frequent appearances on The Tonight Show with Johnny Carson, had recorded a video of himself discussing the episode in which he makes the claim that the episode has led to a significant drop in people buying spaghetti.
 However, this claim is not supported by independent data and appears to be his personal opinion rather than a documented effect.